gvwilson/sensibleadventures/bookster/bookster.md

 Razi raised his palms in apology.
 "Perhaps the best thing would be if you carried your message back to Gandan yourself."

-Thomas's smile hardened.
-Whatever riposte he would have made was forestalled by wings rustling outside the window.
+Thomas's smile hardened and the pattern on his jacket turned jagged, but whatever riposte he would have made was forestalled by wings rustling outside the window.
 A moment later, a second condor sidled into the room.
 "Ehp," he squawked.

 "Ehp," the first one replied.